 Portals for Research

-As professors, their language best explains the project and its goals.
+As professors, their words best explains the project and its goals.
 We quote from them at length below.

 Research benefits of Portals